Myanmar National Airlines

 Myanmar National Airlines (မြန်မာအမျိုးသားလေကြောင်း), formerly Union of Burma Airways, Burma Airways, and Myanma Airways, is a state-owned airline and the flag carrier of Myanmar, based in Yangon.
 Founded in 1948, the airline operates scheduled services to all major domestic destinations and to regional destinations in Asia.
-Its main base is Yangon International Airport.
+Its main base is Yangon International Airport and Mandalay International Airport.

 History

 The airline was founded by the government after independence on 15 September 1948, as the Union of Burma Airways (UBA).
-It initially operated domestic services only, but added limited international services to neighboring destinations in 1950.
-In 1993 the airline withdrew from its international routes.
-After a 23-year absence, they relaunched foreign services in 2016 with service to Singapore.
+It initially operated domestic flights only, but added limited international services to neighboring destinations in 1950.
+In 1993, the airline withdrew from its international routes.
+After a 23-year absence, it relaunched international flights in 2016 with service to Singapore.
 The name was changed to Burma Airways in December 1972, and to Myanma Airways on 1 April 1989, following the renaming of the country from Burma to Myanmar.
 International services of Myanma Airways have been made as a joint venture airline, Myanmar Airways International (MAI).
 Myanmar National Airlines is the majority shareholder of Joint Venture Company MAI, set up in 1993.
 In 2003, it was proposed to set up a Myanmar-based airline for chartered international passenger and cargo flights, which was planned to be called Air Myanmar.
 What would have been a joint-venture between Myanma Airways and private investors was abandoned in 2005.
-Myanmar National Airlines provides ground-handling services for Other airline's charter, schedule and non schedule flight.
+Myanmar National Airlines provides ground-handling services for other airlines' charter, scheduled and non scheduled flights.

 In mid-2012, Myanma Airways ordered to lease two new Embraer 190AR from GE Civil Aviation Services Co.
 Ltd, that replaced its Fokker F-28 from November 2012.
-On February 11, 2014, at the Singapore Airshow, Myanma Airways signed a $960 million deal with GECAS for four Boeing 737-800s,six Boeing 737 MAX.
-The deal is the largest commercial sale by a U.S. company to Myanmar in decades and is the largest single aircraft order in the history of Myanmar's aviation industry.
+On February 11, 2014, at the Singapore Airshow, Myanma Airways signed a $960 million deal with GECAS for six Boeing 737-800s and four Boeing 737 MAX aircraft.
+The deal is the largest commercial sale by a U.S. company to Myanmar in decades and the largest single aircraft order in the history of Myanmar's aviation industry.

-In December 2014, Myanma Airways rebranded itself as Myanmar National Airlines.
+In December 2014, Myanmar Airways rebranded itself as Myanmar National Airlines.

 Following the arrival of its first Boeing 737-800 in June 2015, Myanmar National Airlines announced the resumption of international services after a 22-year hiatus to Singapore, Hong Kong and Bangkok.
 International services resumed with the inaugural flight to Singapore on 19 August 2015.
 Myanmar National Airlines then launched its second international service to Hong Kong on 4 December 2015 following the arrival of its second Boeing 737-800.
 Myanmar National Airlines (MNA) sets to begin its flights between Yangon and Bangkok starting from February 20, 2016, marking Thailand as its third international destination.